Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 20-Gauge Wire (Usable)

-While also not the ideal gauge for a Pro, you can use a 20-gauge wire with your Ring Video Doorbell Pro.
-It's easy to work with and won't cause much resistance, providing adequate power to the Pro.
+While also not the ideal gauge for Wired Doorbell Plus, you can use a 20-gauge wire with the unit.
+It's easy to work with and won't cause much resistance, providing adequate power to the Plus.

 You can determine if a wire is 20-gauge by comparing the wire to the slots in the terminal screws on the back of the Pro.
 A 20-gauge should be about the same size.